-Continue reading to find out how to beat the game and get your pitch noticed by overwhelmed journalists.
+Let me explore how you can beat the game and get your pitch noticed by overwhelmed journalists.

 Before we get started, go to https://app.helpareporter.com/ to register.
 HARO offers four subscription options.
-Start with the Basic one.
-I have the Basic package so far and find it enough.
+Start with the Basic one, as it is more than enough to get you on those big publications.

 Fill-up the basic information about you and your company and indicate what topic areas you are an expert in.
 Once you sign up, you will start receiving emails with queries three times a day in your chosen categories.
 Emails arrive at approximately 5:45 am, 12:45 pm, and 5:45 pm (EST) and look like this:

 Now open your favorite calendar app and set the alarm.
 I will explain later why timing matters.